 Safely for braces

 Waterpik flosser is relatively safer for braces since the device doesn’t make any contact with the braces and their components.

 On the other hand, a floss threader or toothpick requires making contact with the braces and teeth to clean them.

 So, you may have broken braces or wires if you don’t follow the proper technique of manual flossing or if you become careless.

 You might be thinking about which flossers have approval from a recognized dental association to use it with braces?

 Both the dental water jet and regular flossers are approved by the American dental association.
 So, you can get one or both without any doubt.
 Just be sure if you are using it correctly.

 Waterpik flosser is relatively easy to use because it has a handle and a long nozzle.
-You only need to hold the handle and place the nozzle to the area where you want to clean with Waterpik.
+You only need to hold the handle and place the nozzle in the area where you want to clean with Waterpik.

 The device does the rest of the work.
 On the other hand, while using regular floss. you have to use your hand and move ii to different directions to clean the surface.
 Everything is manual with it.